-Pregnant at 42 as a Black Woman: One Therapist’s Real Journey Through Fear, Faith & Mental Health
+Pregnant at 42 as a Black Woman: Black Motherhood, Celebration, Isolation & Mental Health

 According to the world, I had everything against me.

-I had always envisioned motherhood, but as the years passed, that vision started to feel more complicated than I imagined.
-So I did what many high-achieving women do—I shifted my focus to what I could control.
+I had always envisioned becoming a mother, but as the years passed, that vision started to feel more complicated than I imagined.
+So like many high-achieving women, I shifted my focus toward what I could control:

 My career.
 My growth.
 My purpose.